Entropy and de Haas-van Alphen oscillations of a three-dimensional marginal Fermi liquid: Introduction

 Magnetic oscillations in metals - the periodic variation of virtually all physical quantities with an external magnetic field - are remarkable macroscopic quantum effects.
 Such quantum oscillations are periodic in $1/B$, where $B$ is the external magnetic field, and are routinely used in the experimental characterization of metals \cite{shoenberg_1984,abrikosov2017fundamentals}.
 Among the foremost examples is the field-induced oscillation of magnetization, known as the de Haas-van Alphen (DHVA) effect, which has played a pivotal role in the study of Fermi surfaces of elemental metals, and even those of strongly correlated systems such as the cuprates \cite{vignolle2008quantum,Sebastian2010,QO_Tc_review,barivsic2013universal,Ramshaw2015}, iron-pnictides \cite{Shishido2010,Walmsley2013}, and heavy fermion materials \cite{McCollam2005,Hornung2021}.

-A quantitative theory of DHvA oscillations was first put forward by Lifshitz and Kosevich (LK) \cite{lifshitz1956theory}, who considered the oscillatory behavior of the thermodynamic potential of a clean, three-dimensional free-Fermi gas.
+A quantitative theory of DHVA oscillations was first put forward by Lifshitz and Kosevich (LK) \cite{lifshitz1956theory}, who considered the oscillatory behavior of the thermodynamic potential of a clean, three-dimensional gas of non-interacting electrons with arbitrary dispersion.
 According to the LK theory, the oscillation frequencies reveal areas of ``extremal orbits", {\it i.e.}, the Fermi surface orbits having extremal momentum-space areas in the plane perpendicular to {\bf B}.
 In addition, from the temperature-dependence of the oscillation amplitude for the $k$-th harmonic (also known as the LK formula)

 with $k=1,2,...$, it is possible to extract cyclotron masses associated with extremal orbits through $\omega_c=eB/m$.
 In the presence of impurities, the oscillations are exponentially damped by a finite elastic scattering rate.